JetBrains/teamcity-documentation/topics/known-issues.md

 TeamCity uses an ssh proxy when connecting via native Git.
 See [the related issue](https://youtrack.jetbrains.com/issue/TW-27672/Add-a-nonProxyHosts-option-for-ssh-proxy-in-git-plugin)

 ### Custom ssl certificates are not supported for native Git
+{product="tc"}

-Custom ssl certificates support for native Git on the server is not available.See [the related issue](https://youtrack.jetbrains.com/issue/TW-75507/Custom-ssl-certificate-support-for-native-git-on-server)
+Custom ssl certificates support for native Git on the server is not available.
+See [the related issue](https://youtrack.jetbrains.com/issue/TW-75507/Custom-ssl-certificate-support-for-native-git-on-server)

+__This issue was fixed in TeamCity 2022.10.1__.

 ### Publishing artifacts to third party S3-compatibles storages may fail
 {product="tc"}